 Not news: Today and yesterday, my parents are still dead.

 In a few days, I fly out for my dad’s memorial service.
-And there the signal that it is time to openly grieve will emerge: between arrival and departure.
+And there the signal that it is time to openly grieve will emerge: between departure and arrival.
 Until then, I am stoic.

 Many people I know, anticipating this opening and in efforts empathize and be kind, have shared death stories with me.
 But if there is one thing an English major already knows, it is that death is one of the Great Universal Themes.
 No anecdotal support is necessary.
 Please stop talking to me about dead people.
 Unless you want to acknowledge that this is more for your benefit than for mine.
 In that case, it would be ok.